 Logistics Plus Inc. was founded in 1996 in Erie, Pennsylvania.

-As we celebrate our 25th year of business, here are some company milestones along the way:
+Here are some company milestones along the way:

 1996 – Logistics Plus is founded by Jim Berlin when he was given a one-year, three-person purchase order for $120,000 to help manage domestic inbound logistics for GE Transportation Systems (GETS) in Erie, PA (today, GETS is known as Wabtec Corporation).